What do you do?

 Yes – let us know you are coming and we can arrange for members to loan you clothes and other necessities.

-Our pub meetings and visits to museums are not in garb.
+Our pub meetings and visits to museums are not in period clothes.

 How much period clothing do you require?

 The short answer is not much.
-The basic staple clothing of the periods covered is the T-Tunic.
+The basic staple garment of the periods covered is the T-Tunic.
 With a belt and some footwear, you’re covered.

 Do you visit castles in costume?